omarreis/vsop2013/planetfun/README.md

 TODO: cast shadows on other objects.

-# RotationAngle and Gimbal locks
+# RotationAngle and gimbal locks

-Firemonkey 3D objects expose vectors *Position* and *RotationAngle* to specify object attitude in relation to its parent.
-You probably heard that *RotationAngle* must be used with care, to avoid the object going into a locked state, after repeated rotations.
-This is called "Gimbal lock".
+Firemonkey 3D objects expose properties *Position* and *RotationAngle* to specify object attitude in relation to parent.
+You probably heard that *RotationAngle* must be used with care, to avoid the object going into a locked state after repeated rotations.
+This is called "gimbal lock".
-In this situation, reverting the object RotationAngle to (0,0,0) no longer works.
+In this situation, reverting the object *RotationAngle* to (0,0,0) no longer works.
 The object refuses to return to default position.
-Some attitudes become unreachable.
+Some rotation combinations become unreachable.
 There is a loss of a degree of freedom.

-I suppose RotationAngle was exposed to "simplify" 3D programming, rather than using transformation matrixes, but it is a trap and a source of frustation sometimes.
+I suppose *RotationAngle* was exposed to "simplify" 3D programming, rather than using transformation matrixes, but it is a trap and a source of frustation.

 Options to avoid the Gimbal Locks when you rotate objects: